Contributing to lakeFS-spec¶

 To build the documentation locally, you need to first install the optional docs

-dependencies from requirements-docs.txt
+dependencies from pyproject.toml

-build the documentation into its output folder in public/
+, or build the documentation into its output folder in public/

 .